 Turnitin Revision Assistant is a formative writing product designed to extend the reach of teachers by giving students immediate, actionable and substantive feedback as they write.
 Revision Assistant also has the ability to inform instruction through immediate feedback on student writing.
 This helps teachers target their instruction to areas of student need to use their time efficiently.

-If you’ve followed ClassTechTips.com in the past you know I’m a huge fan of #FormativeTech tools that leverage the power of technology to make formative assessment more meaningful for teachers and students.
+If you’ve followed ClassTechTips.com in the past you know I’m certainly a fan of #FormativeTech tools that leverage the power of technology to make formative assessment more meaningful for teachers and students.
 Instructional tools like Revision Assistant give feedback to students.
 With this actionable information students understand how to improve their work and teachers know how to support students.
-Revision Assistant was created not to assess a work, but to turn information gathered when reviewing student work into feedback that students can learn from to improve their writing.
+Revision Assistant was not created to assess a work.
+But to turn information gathered when reviewing student work into feedback.
+Students can then use the feedback to improve their writing.